ScotMarPhys/ScotMarPhys.OSNAP-Mooring-Processing.io/index.md

 # Data products

-Data are availabe for download on the SAMS [THREDDS](https://thredds.sams.ac.uk/thredds/catalog/catalog.html) server [here](https://thredds.sams.ac.uk/thredds/catalog/lewysd/catalog.html) using  NetCDF Climate and Forecast (CF) Metadata Conventions [Version 1.8](https://cfconventions.org/Data/cf-conventions/cf-conventions-1.8/cf-conventions.pdf)
+Data are availabe for direct download as nectCDF files on the SAMS [THREDDS](https://thredds.sams.ac.uk/thredds/catalog/catalog.html) server [here](https://thredds.sams.ac.uk/thredds/catalog/lewysd/catalog.html).
+The NetCDF Climate and Forecast (CF) Metadata Conventions [Version 1.8](https://cfconventions.org/Data/cf-conventions/cf-conventions-1.8/cf-conventions.pdf) are used to describe the data.

 ## 1. Mooring data

-T_S_gridded.nc is composed of conservative temperature, absolute salinity, and velocity data from either the western or eastern boundary mapped on to a regular depth and time grid.
+Rockall-Trough-Mooring-Time-Series-2020.nc is composed of conservative temperature, absolute salinity, and velocity data from either the western or eastern boundary mapped on to a regular depth and time grid.
 Data from the eastern boundary (e.g. TG_EAST, SG_EAST) is from a single mooring array east of the Rockall Trough.
 The western boundary data (e.g. TG_WEST,SG_WEST) comes as a merged profile from two mooring arrays west of the Rockall trough for temperature and salinity, and individual moored profiles for the velocity data (e.g. U_WEST_1,U_WEST_2).

 *Table 1.
 Variable names from T_S_gridded.nc*